-Tucked into the furthest corner of Versailles’ expansive grounds and only visited by a fraction of the main palace visitors, the Petit Trianon Estate quietly waits for people to discover its charms.
+Tucked into the farthest corner of Versailles' expansive grounds and only visited by a fraction of the main palace visitors, the Petit Trianon Estate quietly waits for people to discover its charms.
 Once the playground of Marie Antoinette, this Rococo paradise is rife with petites folies, or little extravagances, such as themed gardens, various hideaways, a “fake” farm and even a Temple of Love.

 So pull up a chair and let's take a virtual tour around this fascinating section of Versailles, pulling in tidbits of history along the way.

 Who was Marie Antoinette?

 The question of who Marie Antoinette really was has been discussed by scholars ad-nauseam.
 The most exaggerated, simplified, rather cruel portrayal of her boils down to one phrase: “let them eat cake,” which makes her sound like a terrible person, but nobody is ever one-dimensional.
 People in history books are multifaceted, complex humans, even though it's easy to think of them as characters in a storybook.
 I like to think of Marie as just a simple, unremarkable girl, with a lot of money at her disposal, who just wanted to enjoy the pleasures of life (don't we all?).
 She despised the rigidity and elaborate ceremony of the French royal court, and was never happy in the main palace.
 Would you be happy if you were monitored by judgmental members of the court every single moment of the day, even private moments?
 Just because she was born into this position doesn't mean she was also born with the natural skills to cope with it intelligently.